Curriculum Intent for Social Sciences

 The Edexcel syllabus is split into 2 exams covering these 5 topics:

-Topic 1 – How did you develop?
+Topic 1: Development – How did you develop?

-Topic 2 – How does memory work?
+Topic 2: Memory – How does your memory work?

-Topic 5 – How do others affect you?
-(Social Influence)
+Topic 5: Social influence – How do others affect you?

 A Level Psychology

-Paper 1: Foundations in Psychology (2hr exam; 35% of total)
+Paper 1: Introductory topics in Psychology (2hr exam; 33.3% of total)

-Topic 4 – Learning Theories
+Topic 4 – Psychopathology

-Paper 2: Applications of Psychology (2hr exam; 35% of total)
+Paper 2: Psychology in context (2hr exam; 33.3% of total)

-Topic 5 – Clinical Psychology
+Topic 5 – Approaches

-Paper 3: Psychological Skills (2hr exam; 30% of total)
+Paper 3: Issues and Options in Psychology (2hr exam; 33.3% of total)

 What kind of student is A Level Psychology suitable for?

 Psychology is a good subject to choose if you are interested in people, and if you are willing to examine your own thoughts, feelings and emotions.
 You will be developing logical skills of analysis and interpretation, and an appreciation of how Psychology can contribute to our multi-cultural society.
-You should be strongly motivated by the desire to both understand and to explore why people behave as they do.
+You should be strongly motivated by the desire to both understand and explore why people behave as they do.
 In addition, the content is demanding and you will need to be happy with working hard in class and working on your own, as well as being self-motivated to set personal goals and meet deadlines.